viacheslav-lasukov/PMBoK6/Knowledge Areas/10 Communications Management.md

 - **Through gestures**.
 Tone of voice and facial expressions
 - **Through media**.
 Pictures, actions, or even just the choice of words
 - **Choice of words**.
 There is often more than one word to express an idea; there can be subtle differences in the meaning of each of these words and phrases.
-## Communication Activities Dimensions:
+## Communication Activities Dimensions
 - **Internal**.
 Focus on stakeholders within the project and within the organization.
 - **External**.
-Focus on external stakeholders such as customers, vendors, other projects, organizations, government, the public, and environmental advocates.
+Focus on external stakeholders such as [[Customer]]s, vendors, other projects, organizations, government, the public, and environmental advocates.
 - **Formal**.
 Reports, formal meetings (both regular and ad hoc), meeting agendas and minutes, stakeholder briefings, and presentations.
 - **Informal**.
 General communications activities using emails, social media, websites, and informal ad hoc discussions.
 - **Hierarchical focus**.
 The position of the stakeholder or group with respect to the project team will affect the format and content of the message, in the following ways: